- Associate Professor

-I currently serve as the Book Review Coordinator for Russian titles for the peer-reviewed journal East European Jewish Affairs.
+I currently serve as Book Review Editor and Book Review Coordinator for Russian titles for the peer-reviewed journal East European Jewish Affairs.

 Selected Grants, Fellowships and Visiting Positions: